 - The harmony is dissonant through most of the extract.
-The opening chord on beat 2 of bar 1 has an A in the viola clashing against a B flat in the cello. - Where there is not dissonance there are often bare octaves, e.g. bar 1, beat 1. - Verticalisation of the chromatic melodic notes of bars 8-9 forming the 'series' adds to the dissonance.
-For instance, in bar 1 the two string chords contain notes 1-4 and then 5-8 of the 12-note motif, while the final four notes appear on the final quaver in the wind parts. - The chord on beat 3 of the first bar could be described as a 13th chord. - The harmonic interval of a semitone is as important as the melodic interval.
-The climax of the long held violin note at bar 13 and elsewhere ends with a loud semitone clash. - At bar 26 this interval is expanded to form a 3-note chord, including a diminished 5th (C to G flat) in the trombones.
-The diminished 5th is again a harmonically destabilising interval. - The interval of a semitone is inverted to form a major 7th in the piano part in bar 84, etc. - Some of the most dissonant harmony of all is found in the first climax at bar 42.
+The opening chord on beat 2 of Bar 1 has an A in the viola clashing against a B flat in the 'cello.
+Where there isn't dissonance there are often bare octaves, eg. Bar 1, 1st beat, and Bar 4 - Verticalisation of the chromatic melodic notes forming the 'series' adds to the dissonance.
+For instance in Bar 1 the two string chords outline the first 8 notes of the 12-note idea heard in full at Bars 8-9 (see Example 1). - The chord on beat 3 of the first bar could be described as a 13th chord. - The harmonic interval of a semitone is as important as the melodic interval.
+The climax of the long held violin note at Bar 13 and elsewhere ends with a loud semitone clash. - At Bar 26 this interval is expanded to form a 3-note chord, including a diminished 5th (C to G flat) with the trombones.
+The diminished 5th is again a harmonically destabilising interval. - The interval of a semitone is inverted to form a major 7th in the piano part in Bar 84. - Some of the most dissonant harmony of all is found in the first climax at Bar 42.
 The chord at the end of the bar includes all twelve chromatic notes.
-The notes of this chord are introduced one by one from bar 40 in the order of the retrograde of bars 8-9.
+The notes of this chord are introduced one by one from Bar 40 in the order of the retrograde of Bars 8-9.

-Rhythm and metre
+Rhythm and Metre

-- Hard, driving rhythm is an essential ingredient in chase music. - There is an almost continuous quaver rhythm in the opening 7 bars, with strong emphasis on the first beat of the bar provided by timpani and piano in octaves. - This rhythm becomes continuous semiquavers in bar 11 in the piano riff.
+- Hard, driving rhythm is an essential ingredient in chase music. - There is an almost continuous quaver rhythm in the opening 7 bars, with strong emphasis on the first beat of the bar provided by timps and piano in octaves. - This rhythm becomes continuous semiquavers at Bar 11 in the piano riff. - There is then a quaver on every single beat from Bars 23 to 41. - There is a cross-rhythm in the conga drum at Bar 16 which is effectively playing first and second beats in 6/8 time over the 3/4 riff. - Syncopation is frequent, eg. the emphasis on the last fortissimo quaver of Bar 13. - Cross-rhythms become more intense at the first climax at Bar 42 when there is a triplet crotchet motif in the strings set against repeated quavers in the woodwind and a semiquaver phrase in the trumpets. - The isolated notes and fragmentary phrases in the xylophone at Bar 46 onwards create a pointillist effect. - The most complex rhythm occurs at the climax at Bar 55 with septuplet scales against triplet crotchets, semiquaver and quaver percussion, etc. - There are sextuplet scales in the strings at Bar 74.

-- There is then a quaver on every single beat from bar 23 to bar 41. - There is a cross-rhythm in the conga drum at bar 16 which is effectively playing first and second beats in 6/8 time over the 3/4 riff. - Syncopation is frequent, e.g. bars 24-25 in bassoons. - Cross-rhythms become more intense at the first climax at bar 42 when there is a triplet crotchet motif in the strings set against repeated quavers in the woodwind and a semiquaver phrase in the trumpets. - The isolated notes and fragmentary phrases in the xylophone at bar 46 onwards create a pointillist effect. - The most complex rhythm occurs at the climax at bar 55 with septuplet scales against triplet crotchets, semiquaver and quaver percussion, etc. - There are sextuplet scales in the strings at bar 74. - Meanwhile, the time signature changes frequently.
+• Meanwhile, the time signature changes frequently.
 This helps create the sense of unease required by the film drama at this point.
 The music begins in triple time (3/4) but changes to quintuple time (5/4) for the link bar (10) at the end of the first brief section.